fish5421/zillow_bulk_upload_landing_page/scratchpad.md

 - For nested quotes, use double quotes for the outer string and single quotes for inner quotes
 - Always validate string content for proper escaping and character usage

+## Additional Lessons

+1. When working with HOCs and TypeScript:
+   - Make HOCs flexible with generic type parameters
+   - Consider using ESLint disable comments when props are intentionally destructured for HOC use
+   - Be explicit about element types when dealing with event handlers

+2. Meta Pixel API type considerations:
+   - Allow for undefined parameters in type definitions
+   - Structure types to match the API's actual behavior (arrays of arguments)
+   - Use union types to handle multiple valid parameter types

+3. Next.js best practices:
+   - Always use Next.js Link component for internal navigation
+   - Avoid using raw <a> tags for routes handled by Next.js

 ## Next Steps
 1. Test the component in the browser
 2. Document string formatting guidelines: